 The Compensation Committee is responsible for establishing and administering our policies governing the compensation for our executive officers.
-The Compensation Committee is composed entirely of independent directors within the meaning of the applicable SEC and Nasdaq Stock Market rules.
+The Compensation Committee is composed entirely of independent directors within the meaning of the applicable SEC and Nasdaq rules.
 Hakan Edstrom, our President and Chief Operating Officer, is not a member of the Compensation Committee, but he regularly attends Compensation Committee meetings in order to provide valuable insight and guidance to the Compensation Committee.
-Similarly, Alfred Mann, our Chief Executive Officer and largest shareholder, is not a member of the Compensation Committee, but he periodically attends Compensation Committee meetings for the same purpose.
-The Compensation Committee responsibilities and duties are outlined in detail in the Compensation Committee charter, which is available on our website at www.mannkindcorp.com .
+Similarly, Alfred Mann, our Chief Executive Officer, is not a member of the Compensation Committee, but he periodically attends Compensation Committee meetings for the same purpose.
+The Compensation Committee responsibilities and duties are outlined in detail in the Compensation Committee charter, which is available on our website at www.mannkindcorp.com.
 A primary responsibility of the Compensation Committee is to make recommendations regarding the compensation for our executive officers, including the determination and confirmation of annual corporate goal achievement for purposes of awarding bonuses, to the full Board of Directors for its approval.
 The Compensation Committee engages outside consulting firms to assist in developing compensation levels and practices and to provide external market data.
-For certain compensation decisions made in 2008 and more recently, the Compensation Committee received support from Mercer Consulting.
+For certain compensation decisions, the Compensation Committee received advice and support from Mercer LLC.

-The Compensation Committee meets outside the presence of all of our executive officers, including the named executive officers, in order to consider the appropriate compensation for our chief executive officer.
-For all other named executive officers, the Compensation Committee meets outside the presence of all executive officers except our chief executive officer.
+The Compensation Committee meets outside the presence of our Chief Executive Officer and Chief Operating Officer, in order to consider the appropriate compensation for our Chief Executive Officer.
+For all other named executive officers, the Compensation Committee meets outside the presence of all executive officers except our Chief Executive Officer.
 The annual performance reviews of our executive officers are considered by the Compensation Committee when making decisions regarding base salary, targets for and payments under our bonus plan and grants of equity incentive awards.
-When making recommendations regarding individual executive officers, the Compensation Committee considers the importance of the position to us, the past salary history of the executive officer and the contributions we expect the executive officer to make to the success of our business.
+When making recommendations regarding individual executive officers, the Compensation Committee considers the importance of the position to us, the past compensation history of the executive officer and the contributions made by the individual in the past and the contributions we expect the executive officer to make in the future towards the success of our business.